fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 All Ruby objects have a set of instance variables.
 These are __not defined by the object's class__ - they are simply __created when a value is assigned to them__ (i.e. on object instantiation).
 Because instance variables are not defined by a class, they are _unrelated_ to subclassing and the inheritance mechanism.

 With this definition, note that __the instance variable is actually not part of the class__; therefore, it can't be inherited.
-The subclass does know about the name, but it's merely using that name as a handle for the value it contains.
+The subclass does know about the name (we can say they are *named* by the class), but it's merely using that name as a handle for the value it contains.

 Ruby's instance variables are __not inherited__ and have nothing to do with the inheritance mechanism.
 The reason that they sometimes appear to be inherited is that instance variables are _created by the methods that first assign values to them_, and __those methods are often inherited__ or chained (i.e. getter and setter methods).